 If passport fees are within the previously mentioned range of 1% to 4%, then it’s fine with me.
 How does a passport office justify higher costs than these?
 Did they negotiate just a bad purchasing contract?
 Governments like to brag about having the “most advanced” and “most secure” travel document every time a passport is updated (which is always a good time to increase the fees).

 Several countries (Germany, for example) have managed to keep the same costs for a new passport even though the newer versions are significantly updated with state-of-the-art technology and security.
+In 2021, Singapore extended the validity of its passport from five to ten years, but with no increase in cost.
+And this year, Belgium begins issuing a new-and-improved passport, featuring beloved comic strip characters and enhanced security features, but the cost remains the same.
 China actually lowered its passport fees significantly in mid-2019, and the Chinese passport is now one the cheapest travel documents in the world, at only $18!

 Some passports issued by embassies and consulates cost more